 Alternative payment amounts and schedules are also easily arranged by contacting our accounts staff on 1300 760 605 or contact us prior to enrolment.

 Attendance indicates if you will study completely online or be required to attend a classroom or third party locations as part of your course.

-NO. - If there is a 'No' recorded here and you will be studying this course, resources and all study is conducted online.
-However, this may include external website and phone research if needed.
+NO. - If there is a 'No' recorded here and you will access all course resources and all study is conducted online.
+However, this may include attending external websites and possible phone research if needed.

-For RPL candidates, if 'No' is recorded here, no attendance is requried.
+For RPL candidates, if 'No' is recorded here, no attendance is required.